 - Other time sensitive matters as determined by the judge.

-While I will do my best to update this page as more information becomes available, you should contact a lawyer to discuss which laws are currently in effect.
+Because the laws are changing rapidly during the COVID-19 pandemic, you should contact a lawyer to discuss which laws are currently in effect.
 In the meantime, stay calm, stay safe, and do your part to protect those most vulnerable during this time.

 You can find the entire language of each of the administrative orders mentioned using the links below.